 Is strategy thinking a once per year event at your organization?
-Or, like Neil Sedaka’s Calendar Girl song, does strategy go on “every day of the year?”
+Or, like Neil Sedaka’s Calendar Girl song, does your strategy go on “every day of the year?”
 Unfortunately, the nonprofit sector has been guilty of misguiding our boards.
-By offering yearly strategic retreats in lovely settings, we’ve taught them that they only need “to do” strategy once per year.
-While long uninterrupted sessions enhance strategic thinking, your organization will not become a strategic organization with one session yearly.
+By offering yearly strategic retreats in lovely settings, we’ve taught them that they only need “to do” strategy once yearly.
+While long uninterrupted sessions enhance strategic thinking, your organization will not become a strategic organization with one session annually.
 And, to thrive, you want to be a strategic organization.

 Month and Strategy Tasks

 Month 1.
 Overview: What is our current (default) strategy?
 What are the top five strategy questions to explore this year?

 Month 2.
 Vision: Does our vision have clarity?
 Do we all share a common belief about where we are going and what constitutes success?
 What is success?